 Salmonella infection usually isn't life-threatening.
 However, in certain people — especially infants and young children, older adults, transplant recipients, pregnant women, and people with weakened immune systems — the development of complications can be dangerous.

-If you can't drink enough to replace the fluid you're losing from persistent diarrhea, you may become dehydrated.
+If you can't drink enough to replace the fluid you're losing from diarrhea, you may become dehydrated.
 Warning signs include:

 - Dry mouth and tongue